 Cluster Munition Ban Policy

-Congo states that it has never used, produced, or transferred cluster munitions, and does not possess any stocks, including for training or research.
-It must submit a transparency report for the convention to formally confirm this cluster munition-free status.
+Congo states that it has never used, produced, or transferred cluster munitions, and does not possess any stockpiles, including for training or research purposes.
+It must submit an Article 7 transparency report for the convention to formally confirm this cluster munition-free status.

-The Republic of the Congo(Congo-Brazzaville) signed the Convention on Cluster Munitions on 3 December 2008, ratified on 2 September 2014, and the convention entered into force for the country on 1 March 2015.
+The Republic of the Congosigned the Convention on Cluster Munitions on 3 December 2008 and ratified it on 2 September 2014.
+The convention entered into force for the country on 1 March 2015.

-Congo has participated in several meetings of the convention, but none since the First Review Conference in Dubrovnik, Croatia in September 2015.
-It was invited to, but did not attend, the first part of the Second Review Conference held virtually in November 2020.
+Congo has participated in several meetings of the convention, but not since the First Review Conference in Dubrovnik, Croatia in September 2015.
+It was invited to, but did not attend, the convention’s Second Review Conference held in November 2020 and September 2021.
+However, Congo has attended regional workshops on the convention, and participated in a universalization workshop for African states in Abuja, Nigeria in March 2022.

-In December 2020, Congo voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions, which urges states parties to provide “complete and timely information” to promote transparency and compliance with the convention.
-Congo has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2021, Congo voted in favor of the key United Nations General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions, which urged States Parties to provide “complete and timely information” to promote transparency and compliance with the convention.
+Congo has voted in favor of this annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Congo has expressed concern at the use of cluster munitions in Syria.

-In 2013, Congo’s National Mine Action Focal Point elaborated Congo’s views on several important issues concerning interpretation and implementation of the convention.
-The representative told the Monitor that Congo “is not willing to assist any country with prohibited acts” under the convention, nor “to use its national territory for transit of these weapons or the stockpiling of cluster munitions and landmines belonging to a foreign army.”
-The Congo also agrees with the view that the convention prohibits investment in the production of cluster munitions.
+In 2013, Congo’s National Focal Point on mine action elaborated the country’s views on several important issues concerning the interpretation and implementation of the convention, telling the Monitor that Congo “is not willing to assist any country with prohibited acts” under the convention, nor “to use its national territory for transit of these weapons or the stockpiling of cluster munitions and landmines belonging to a foreign army.”
+Congo also agrees with the view that the convention prohibits investment in the production of cluster munitions.

-Congo is party to the Mine Ban Treaty.
+Congo is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling

-Congo stated in 2011 that it has never used, produced, or exported cluster munitions.
-Congo also stated that it has no stockpiles of cluster munitions on its territory, including for training or research purposes.
+Congo stated in 2011 that it had never used, produced, or exported cluster munitions.
+Congo also reported that it had no stockpiles of cluster munitions on its territory, including for training or research purposes.

-Congo must provide a transparency report for the convention to formally confirm it does not possess stocks.
+Congo must provide an Article 7 transparency report for the convention to formally confirm that it does not possess stocks of cluster munitions.

 Previously, in 2010, a Ministry of Defense official said Congo once possessed Soviet-made cluster munitions supplied for use with MiG-21 aircraft.
 In 2011, Congo stated that the destruction of an arms depot in Maya-Maya during the conflict in 1997–1998 dispersed explosive weapons over a wide area, including RBK-250 and RBK-500 cluster bombs.
 Subsequent clearance of the site destroyed ordnance including PTAB-2.5M and AO-1SCh submunitions.
-Cluster munitions were not among unexploded ordnance created by a series of explosions at a munitions storage depot in Brazzaville on 4 March 2012 that killed more than 200 people.
+Cluster munitions were not among the unexploded ordnance scattered after a series of explosions at a munitions storage depot in Brazzaville on 4 March 2012, which killed more than 200 people.

-In September 2015, Congo informed States Parties that it is reviewing the national implementation measures required to enforce the convention’s provisions.
-Statement of Congo, Convention on Cluster Munitions First Review Conference, Dubrovnik, 8 September 2015.
+In September 2015, Congo informed States Parties that it was reviewing the national implementation measures required to enforce the convention’s provisions.
+See, Statement of Congo, Convention on Cluster Munitions First Review Conference, Dubrovnik, 8 September 2015.

 For details on Congo’s cluster munition policy and practice up to early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 61–62.